micro-os-plus/xpack-study-projects/blinky-no-rtos/README.md

 The STM32F4DISCOVERY is also functional and runs fine on QEMU.

+The STM32F0DISCOVERY is also functional and runs fine on the physical board (QEMU has a bug and hangs).

 The other two need more work.

 ## How to test

 Follow the steps in the ../README.md file.

 ### Import projects & build